What is Available To Promise (ATP)? – Formula & Examples

 • Safety stock: It is the stock you need to hold to face the sudden demand and delayed inventory

-Methods of calculating ATP
+Methods of Calculating ATP

 There are three methods of calculation.